AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-analytics.md

 ## Build your Development environment

-Add your new data elements and rules to your `Luma Web SDK Tutorial` tag library and rebuild your development environment.
+Add your updated rules to your `Luma Web SDK Tutorial` tag library and rebuild your development environment.

 Congratulations!
 The next step is to validate your Adobe Analytics Implementation via Experience Platform Web SDK.